gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Story: Only declared inputs are visible to DSL model rule

-## Story: Build user views report that shows information about the available model

-Add some command-line report to show basic details of the model space.

 ## Story: Make public the Model DSL

 - Document how to use the DSL, include samples.